ejlly/Mandelbrot_Fractal_Explorer/README.md

 - Use k or ESC to kill the application

-- Use b to load the previous picture
+- Use left (or a) or right (or e) to cycle through previous picture

 - Use p to define a new number of iterations, then type the new number and press Enter

+- Use s to save the current picture

 ## Julia fractals